udaypachigolla999/Facial-Emotion-Recognition-using-Deep-Learning/README.md

 # 🤖 Facial Emotion Recognition Using Deep Learning

 ## 📌 Project Description
-This project implements an **Emotion Recognition System** using **Deep Learning**.
+This project implements an **😊 Emotion Recognition System** using **Deep Learning**.
 It provides a user-friendly interface for uploading videos, detecting 👀 faces, and classifying emotions in real-time through a Flask-based web interface.

 ## 🌟 Features
 - Detects human faces in a 🎥 video.